-Likewise the rewards of the other world are the eternal life which is clearly mentioned in all the Holy Books, the divine perfections, the eternal bounties, and everlasting felicity.
-The rewards of the other world are the perfections and the peace obtained in the spiritual worlds after leaving this world; whilst the rewards of this life are the real luminous perfections which are realised in this world, and which are the cause of eternal life, for they are the very progress of It is like the man who passes from the existence. embryonic world to the state of maturity, and becomes the manifestation of these words: 'Blessed be God. the best of Creators.'
-The rewards of the other world are peace, the spiritual graces, the various spiritual gifts in the Kingdom of God, the gaining of the desires of the heart and the soul, and the meeting of God in the world of eternity.
-In the same way the punishments of the other world, that is to say, the torments of the other world, consist in being deprived of the special divine blessings and the absolute bounties, and falling into the lowest degrees of existence.
-He who is deprived of these divine favours, although he continues after death, is considered as dead by the people of truth.
+Likewise, the rewards of the other world are the eternal life which is clearly mentioned in all the Holy Books, the divine perfections, the eternal bounties and everlasting felicity.
+The rewards of the other world are the perfections and the peace obtained in the spiritual worlds after leaving this world, while the rewards of this life are the real luminous perfections which are realized in this world, and which are the cause of eternal life, for they are the very progress of existence.
+It is like the man who passes from the embryonic world to the state of maturity and becomes the manifestation of these words: "Blessed, therefore, be God, the most excellent of Makers."^{} The rewards of the other world are peace, the spiritual graces, the various spiritual gifts in the Kingdom of God, the gaining of the desires of the heart and the soul, and the meeting of God in the world of eternity.
+In the same way the punishments of the other world-that is to say, the torments of the other world-consist in being deprived of the special divine blessings and the absolute bounties, and falling into the lowest degrees of existence.
+He who is deprived of these divine favors, although he continues after death, is considered as dead by the people of truth.